skylight-hq/skylight.digital/_service_areas/ditap.md

           </div>
           <div class="col-12 col-lg-8">
             <h3>Dynamic learning opportunities</h3>
-            <p>Our balanced, holistic approach to teaching will give you the tools you need to master the course material -- whatever your learning style.
+            <p>Our balanced, holistic approach to teaching will give you the tools you need to master the course material &mdash; whatever your learning style.
 We blend traditional in-person classroom learning (such as seminars, panels, and guest speakers) with flexible, asynchronous online learning content (such as readings, team projects, and interactive discussions).</p>
           </div>
           <div class="col-12 col-lg-4">
             <img src="/img/ditap-02-flipped.png" alt="">